 F1 TV Access, meanwhile, is available in over 30 territories and the full list of eligible countries can be found here.

-What is an F1 sprint race and how will it work?
+What is sprint qualifying and how will it work?

 The format will see all the drivers qualify in a standard Q1, Q2 and Q3 session on a Friday afternoon to form the grid for the sprint qualifying, which will take place on a Saturday.